Patterns define our world. When these patterns are identified, they provide order and meaning to otherwise seemingly random events and interactions.

 We worked with DUSON through these 3 steps of focused change management:

-- Step 1-Map the Organization’s Natural Patterns of Work.
+- Map the Organization’s Natural Patterns of Work.
 Using data collection and analysis, we can now peek into the inner social workings of an organization.
 Through data analytics, we are able to see how work gets done in an organization and create a visual map of informal networks.
 DUSON wanted to identify individuals in key positions to form a change steering committee.
 The map we created from an organizational network analysis (ONA) showed that DUSON operated as a diffuse network, in which most people worked independently rather than clusters of teams.

-- Step 2-Match the Organization to an Approach.
+- Match the Organization to an Approach.
 Once we were able to see DUSON’s network, we were able to then match it to a network type (in this case a diffuse network).
-Mapping an organization’s approach to a known network types helps to highlight the natural flow of an organization so that change initiatives work with it, rather than against it.
+Mapping an organization’s approach to a known network type helps to highlight the natural flow of an organization so that change initiatives work with it, rather than against it.
 For example, DUSON’s original strategy of relying heavily on a steering team to lead change implementation goes against the natural diffuse network they already had in place.
 So, we recommended a shift in strategy.
-For DUSON this discovery meant that the change implementation could not be steered solely by a small group of individuals, but rather required the collective engagement of all of the faculty and staff in shaping the future of the school.
+For DUSON this discovery meant that the change implementation couldn’t be steered solely by a small group of individuals, but rather required the collective engagement of all of the faculty and staff in shaping the future of the school.

-- Step 3-Maximize Success through Targeted Solutions.
+- Maximize Success through Targeted Solutions.
 Once we understood the natural flow of DUSON, we helped them identify strategies that worked within their organizational nature, rather than against it.
 For example, the steering committee would still play a vital role in leading the change effort, but they would be part of the solution, rather than the totality of it.
 In a diffuse network, a change (or vision or idea) needs to be perceived as clearly superior to be quickly adopted.
 Adoption occurs largely through broad awareness of the need for change and requires engaging the whole network, not simply a few key influencers.
 For DUSON, this meant faculty and staff would need to be engaged and aligned as individuals, rather than as “same” groups or clusters of people.
 This collective work was undertaken through town hall-style meetings and engaging feedback surveys where DUSON faculty and staff rated, revised, and built upon the input of their colleagues.
 By understanding the nature of their organization, DUSON was able to successfully restructure within a year.

 In many ways, it is like the old adage: to thine own self be true.
 Organizations must understand who they are before they can redefine what they want to become.

 As the world becomes more interconnected, the informal relationships within an organization will define it more and more.
-By knowing which natural work patterns are ready to be used and which need to be nudged to implement change most effectively, leaders can begin working with the network to adopt change.
+By knowing which natural work patterns are ready to be used and which need to be nudged to implement change most effectively, leaders can begin working with their network to adopt change.